MARITIMES SCANNING SITE

 HISTORICAL PAGE

-An accurate description written retrospectively is somewhat complex due to complexities and lack of information.
-The DOT grid utilized several extra sites, i.e. sites not part of the main IMRS system but on the other hand did not use the Springfield site.
 The unusual feature of the DOT system was that in most cases repeaters were arranged into pairs and possibly trios, hard-linked together.
-For example on the chart below Middle Ohio and East Kemptville repeaters were linked so that one input of 149.20 would bring up both repeaters.
-When one came up, the other would as well, whether or not the mobile transmitter could hit one or both sites.
-The extra sites were later additions to the system and it is not so well known in most cases how they fit into the simulcasting arrangement.
+For example, as seen on the chart below, the Middle Ohio and East Kemptville repeaters were linked so that one input of 149.20 would bring up both repeaters.
+When one came up, the other would as well, whether the mobile transmitter could hit one or both sites.
+The extra sites were later additions to the system, and it is not so well known in most cases how they fit into the simulcasting arrangement.
 For example, the Savannah site is in the general vicinity of the two sites just mentioned and it is likely that it also was hard-linked with them so that in this case there would be a trio of repeaters coming up simultaneously.
 That would also imply that the 150.53 Savannah repeater would also use the 149.20 input of the other two sites, rather than the 149.59 as used for the 150.53 repeater at Shubie.
 This detail is however lost with time.

 The pairing or tripling of repeaters also meant that for dial-up purposes in linking the linked repeaters would have the same code.
 For example Middle Ohio and E. Kemptville both used 501, with the 502 code not being used at all.
 Savannah, if also linked, would also use the 501 code.